paulcwatts/1hph/README.md

 Ensure you have the required python tools: virtualenv

+### Installation

     sudo easy_install -U virtualenv
     virtualenv gonzo
     source gonzo/bin/activate

-Next, create a virtual environment for 1hph and install all dependencies:

     easy_install -U pip

+Next, install 1hph from git and all of its dependencies

+    pip install -e git+git@github.com:paulcwatts/1hph.git#egg=1hph
-    pip install -U -r 1hph/requirements.txt
+    pip install -U -r gonzo/src/1hph/requirements.txt

 ### Configuration

-You'll need to create a local_settings.py in the 1hph/gonzo directory (or otherwise in your PYTHONPATH) to add your database configuration and SECRET_KEY.
+Next you'll need to create a local settings module to add your specific database settings and SECRET_KEY.
+This can live anywhere in the Python path, and can be specified using the environment variable GONZO_LOCAL_SETTINGS_MODULE.
+The default is 'gonzo.local_settings'.

+TODO: Use the gonzo.wsgi file template to hook into Apache.

+### Database

+Step-by-step instructions to set up MySQL.

+    mysql -u root -p
+    (enter password)

+    mysql> create database gonzo;
+    mysql> create user 'gonzo'@'localhost' identified by 'some_pass';
+    mysql> grant all privileges on *.* to 'gonzo'@'localhost' with grant option;

+Use this user in your Django settings.

+### Syncing the database

+Once you have your database and Apache configuration set up, you can then sync the Django DB to MySQL:

+   source gonzo/bin/activate
+   django-admin.py syncdb --settings=gonzo.settings --pythonpath=<path_to_local_settings>